 Objective

-Using genetically-modified animals to model neurodevelopmental conditions (NDCs) helps better our understanding of their underlying biology.
-In vivo research has unique characteristics not shared with clinical research, meaning approaches to systematic review must be adapted to this context.
-We aim to conduct an umbrella review to identify the quantity, characteristics, and reporting quality of systematic reviews which synthesise research using genetically-modified animals to model NDCs.
+Using genetically-modified animals to model neurodevelopmental conditions (NDCs) helps better our understanding of biology underlying these conditions.
+Animal research has unique characteristics not shared with clinical research, meaning systematic review methods must be adapted to this context.
+We aim to evaluate the quantity, characteristics, and reporting quality of systematic reviews which synthesise research using genetically-modified animals to model NDCs.

-Search strategy
+Methods

-We will search PubMed, Embase, and Web of Science and include systematic reviews synthesising research using genetically-modified animals to model NDCs where the modified gene is one of a list of 102 genes associated with NDCs identified through large-scale exome sequencing, or FMR1 or MECP2.
-We will place no restriction on publication date or language and will include conference abstracts and preprints in addition to peer-reviewed journal articles.
+On 23 January 2023, we searched PubMed, Embase, and the Web of Science Core Collection to identify systematic reviews of genetic NDC animal research where the modified gene was one of a list of 102 genes associated with NDCs identified through large-scale exome sequencing or FMR1, MECP2, or UBE3A.
+Two independent reviewers screened studies based on full text, and extracted data from included reviews, and and assessed the reporting quality of relevant reviews using an adapted version of the PRISMA checklist (PRISMA-Pre).

-Screening and annotation

-Two independent reviewers will screen studies based on full text, and extract data from included reviews.
-We will annotate various characteristics from included systematic reviews and assess the reporting quality of each included review using an adapted version of the PRISMA checklist (PRISMA-Pre).
-We will not conduct a risk of bias assessment.

-Data synthesis

-We will present a descriptive, tabular summary of the data and PRISMA-Pre assessment scores.
+Results

+Twelve review publications met our criteria.
+We found mixed levels of reporting: items such as identifying the publication as a systematic review in the title, search strategies, and funding sources being well reported, and others such as protocol registration and data sharing less well reported.
+We also identified 19 review registrations via PROSPERO, most of which remain unpublished after their anticipated end dates.

+Conclusion

+Increased awareness of reporting guidelines may help authors increase the transarency, reproducibility, and usefulness of their systematic reviews.

 Funding and registration

-This review is funded by a Simons Initiative for the Developing Brain PhD studentship (SFARI:#529085).
-The funder played no role in the development of this Stage 1 Registered Report.
-This Report is registered on the Open Science Framework (DOI:10.17605/OSF.IO/7C5WU).
+This review was funded by a Simons Initiative for the Developing Brain PhD studentship (SFARI:#529085).
+The funder played no role in the development of this work.
+Protocol Registration: https://doi.org/10.17605/OSF.IO/952QK.

-Abstract word count: 249
+Abstract word count: 250

+Main text word count: 5,071

 Keywords

-Umbrella review; Evidence synthesis; Neurodevelopmental conditions; Epilepsy; Autism spectrum condition; Intellectual disability; Animal models
+Evidence synthesis; Reporting quality; Transparency; Neurodevelopmental conditions; Epilepsy; Autism; Intellectual disability; Animal models

-Strengths and limitations of this study

-By pre-registering our study using the Registered Report format, our rationale and proposed methods have been peer-reviewed, meaning we have been able to make improvements to our proposed study design prior to beginning our research.

-To maximise the sensitivity (recall) of our search, we will use broad search terms related to neurodevelopmental conditions, intellectual disability, epilepsy, and autism spectrum condition, in parallel with terms related to individual associated genes, and screen studies based on full text to avoid erroneously excluding systematic reviews which do not report their inclusion criteria in their abstract.

-We will use a draft extension of the PRISMA guidelines specifically designed for systematic reviews of animal studies (PRISMA-Pre), to assess the reporting quality of included systematic reviews.

-This extension remains in draft, is not yet an official extension to PRISMA and may be subject to change.
-However, for this review, we will use the version of the extension that is published in Hunniford et al. (2021; also included in appendix 2).

 Abbreviations

-ASC Autism Spectrum Condition

 ASySD Automated Systematic Search Deduplicator

+CAMARADES Collaborative Approach to Meta-Analysis and Review of Animal Data from Experimental Studies

 DOI Digital Object Identifier